juliomeza/UFOs/README.md

 Create an interactive website that allows readers to parse data around USO sightings.

 ## Results
 People can use one or all five filters to parse data.
+For example, in the screenshot below, the data is filtered only by shape 'triangle'

 <img src="https://github.com/juliomeza/UFOs/blob/main/img/shape.png" width="800">

+In this second graph the data is filtered by date '1/11/2010' and shape 'triangle'

 <img src="https://github.com/juliomeza/UFOs/blob/main/img/date.png" width="800">

+And in this last one I have used all 5 boxes to filter data by date, city, state, country and shape.

 <img src="https://github.com/juliomeza/UFOs/blob/main/img/all.png" width="800">